CryptoContact/Telegram_bot_sneaker_shop_gemini_consultant/README.md

 Customer Support: Gemini AI powers the bot's customer support capabilities, enabling it to respond to user inquiries, provide product information, assist with order-related issues, and offer troubleshooting assistance in real-time.

 Integration with External Systems: The bot seamlessly integrates with external systems such as inventory management, CRM, and order fulfillment systems.
 This ensures accurate product availability information, streamlined order processing, and efficient inventory management.

+A system of discounts on promo codes has been implemented

+To launch the bot, run final.py